wasim-eb/unity-3/README.md

   ## Deployment
 I used GitHub for my version control and Heroku to host the live version of my project.
+The 'Unity - Food & Drinks Blog' project was developed using the [GitPod](https://www.gitpod.io/) online IDE and using Git & GitHub for version control.
+It is hosted on the [Heroku](https://heroku.com/) platform, with static files and user-uploaded images being hosted in Cloudinary.
-Heroku had been experiencing a security breach at the time, so the option to connect the app to a Github repository was down.
+Heroku had been experiencing a security breach at the time of deployment, so the option to connect the app to a Github repository was down.
 To go around this issue, I had to use the Heroku cli in Gitpod which I hadn't done before.

 To deploy my website to Heroku,
 I used the following steps: